 It’s also very easy to mix 2 tbsp of apple cider vinegar into a glass of water.
 Drinking the resulting apple cider vinegar tonic is probably the most popular way of consuming this powerful, nutritious health supplement, and it can be doubly healthy if you use antioxidant, alkaline water.

 Due to it’s rising popularity, you’ll find apple cider vinegar in most good health stores.
-You’ll also find unrefined, Organic Apple Cider Vinegar on our website.

 If you have any questions about this article, or you want to know more about the multiple health benefits associated with apple cider vinegar, you can always call us on +44 (0) 1764 66211 or send us a message through the Water for Health Website.